Moving Terraform State from Local Files to Azure Storage

 ARM_SUBSCRIPTION_ID: $AZURE_SUBSCRIPTION

-Now CI pipeline can run Terraform with proper authentication.
+Now the CI pipeline can run Terraform with proper authentication.

 Multiple environments

 We have dev, staging, and production.
-Each needs separate state files.
+Each needs its own state file.

 terraform workspace new dev